 FAQs About Volkswagen Group Ownership

 Yes.
-Volkswagen owns around 75% of Porsche AG, making Porsche one of its key subsidiaries.
+VW owns around 75% of Porsche AG.

 Yes.
-Lamborghini is fully owned by VW, while Bugatti is now co-owned with Rimac (Volkswagen still has a stake through Porsche).
+Lamborghini is fully owned.
+Bugatti is co-owned with Rimac (VW retains a minority stake via Porsche).